matojankovski/CircuitAnalyzer/README.md

 xxx

 G matrix $(n × n)$ is determined by the interconnections between the passive circuit elements.

 B matrix $(n × m)$ is determined by the connection of the voltage sources.

 C matrix $(m × n)$ is determined by the connection of the voltage sources.
-B and C matrices are closely related.
+C matrix is transposed B matrix.

 D matrix $(m × m)$ is zero if only independent sources are considered.

 Matrix x is  $(m + n) × 1$ and consist of unknown quantities, unknown nodal voltages and unknown current through the voltage sources.